symbiontik/k3s-gitops/README.md

 1. Create an API key by going to [this page](https://dash.cloudflare.com/profile/api-tokens) in your Cloudflare profile.

-**Note:** Your API key is a sensitive credential that allows programatic access to your Cloudflare account - ensure you take all precautions to protect this key.
+**Note**: Your API key is a sensitive credential that allows programatic access to your Cloudflare account - ensure you take all precautions to protect this key.

 1. Copy the API key to your clipboard.